For the person who has cancer

 Side effects of cancer treatment can also affect a person’s sexuality.
 Some side effects that can do this are fatigue, lack of desire, and feeling physically unattractive.
 Women may have vaginal dryness, and men may notice the inability to have or keep an erection.
 Physical side effects, such as fatigue and nausea, can decrease a person’s desire for sex.
 Fear, anxiety, or depression can affect your sexuality, too.
 These side effects, like most other physical and emotional side effects, can often be managed or helped with treatment.
 Although you may feel embarrassed, it’s important to talk to your doctor about them.

-When sex becomes possible, let your partner know what’s comfortable for you and when you feel up to it.
+Try to let your partner know what’s comfortable for you and when you feel up to sexual contact.
 Your partner may want to give you the space and time you need to adjust to changes in your body and self-image.
-Your partner may not want to rush you or seem to be insensitive, so it helps if you tell them about your desire for physical contact.
+Your partner may not want to rush you or seem to be insensitive, so it helps if you tell them about your desire for physical intimacy.
 Be specific about what you want.
-Over time, physical contact other than sex, such as hugging, kissing, and touching may help you feel more comfortable about being close.
+Over time, physical contact other than sex, such as hugging, kissing, and touching may help you express love and feel more comfortable about being close.